 For Prospective Students

 The Master of Science Program in Environmental Sciences and Policy combines required interdisciplinary core courses with a breadth of specialized classes from across the University.
 This degree program is characterized by strong advising from accomplished faculty for individualized student programs of multidisciplinary study, including research and applied projects that often reach across campus and into the greater community.
 The diverse student population including international and minority students forms a strong peer cohort that provides support for study and extracurricular adventures.
 The 2-year program's rigorous training in the natural and political sciences prepares graduates for successful environmental careers in industry, government, and the non-profit sector.
-Please visit our Current Students and Alumni webpage to learn more.
+Please visit our Current Students and Alumni webpages to learn more.

 How to Apply